 Executing the above command will immediately display the current status of your “IPv6”.
 In the result, ensure to note the adapter name.

 Moving ahead, input the following command line in order to enable the IPv6.

 Enable-NetAdapterBinding -Name "Adapter Name" -ComponentID ms_tcpip6

 Now, to disable the IPv6 you need to execute the below-given command.

 Note: Ensure to replace “Adapter Name” with the name that you copied earlier.

-Configure IPV6 in Windows 10 across All Adapters via Windows PowerShell
+Configure IPV6 in Windows 11 or 10 across All Adapters via Windows PowerShell

-In this method, you need to follow the first two steps of the previous method but with different command.
+In this method, you need to follow the first two steps of the previous method but with different commands.